 That said, unfortunately—as with anything—the enemy likes to twist and skew God’s intended goodness to be, instead, about the self.
 When this self-glorification (or preservation) happens, any field loses its potency in the highest form of healing.
 Sadly, this is true for much of the holistic wellness industry, which can stem from a worldview spiritual enough to look like Christ, yet vague enough to blaspheme him.
 I pray God captures the hearts of these fine people and allows them to partner with him in addressing the needs of the whole person.

-When I think of true hospitality the way the early church practiced, I think of Roxie, the mother of my best friend.
+When I think of true hospitality the way the early church practiced it, I think of Roxie, the mother of my best friend.
 Roxie is a woman of nurture and generosity.
 She’s also plagued by an autoimmune disease that ravages her body and has nearly claimed her life at least twice.
+This means she cannot leave the house most days.
 Yet, because she values Jesus like she values oxygen, the strength she has left is poured into making her home as beautiful and nourishing a place as possible; and the hospitality she extends to the little company she can host is abundant.

 Every time I give a massage, I’m reminded of this legacy of service and that I’m a vessel, helping care for the needs of the whole person.